Newsletter to members: February 2021

-Firstly, I hope that you are all staying in good health and keeping safe during our second period of lockdown.
+Firstly, I wish you all a belated Happy New Year and hope that you are staying in good health and keeping safe during our third period of lockdown.

-We encourage you all to keep an eye out for our emails (hopefully not in your junk folder) to keep up to date with our programme.
+Please keep an eye out for our “mail chimp” emails to keep up to date with our programme.
 We will remind you all one week before and also the day before each lecture/study day.

-Please continue to look through the monthly summary of events and information circulated by the National Arts Society.
+Please continue to look through the monthly highlights of summary of events and information circulated by the National Arts Society.
 Stay connected with the Arts Society website www.connectedtheartssociety.org where you can view online lectures and other features.
-For example, worth watching is “Hold Still” an online photo exhibition from the National Portrait Gallery.
+For example, worth watching on Thursday 25th February 6pm to 7pm is a Bank of England Museum online talk.

 The Arts Society is continuing to be active whilst we are mindful of Covid-19.